vladimir-avetian/vladimir-avetian.github.io/index.md

   - /about.html
 ---

-I am a postdoctoral fellow at Université Dauphine-Paris.
-Previously I obtained my PhD in Economics at Sciences Po under supervision of [Sergeï Guriev](https://sites.google.com/site/sguriev/).
+I am a Postdoctoral Scholar at the «Governance and Regulation» Chair of the University Paris-Dauphine - PSL.
+I recieved my PhD in Economics from Sciences Po under supervision of [Sergeï Guriev](https://sites.google.com/site/sguriev/).

-My research interests are Political Economy and Urban Economics.
+My research interests are Applied Microeconomics, Political Economy and Urban Economics.

 My CV is available [here](pdfs/cv.pdf).

-## My job market paper is [here](slavs_jmp.pdf)

-### You can also check out non-technical [summary](http://jmp-consider-the-slavs.tilda.ws/) of my job market paper!
+### You can check out non-technical [summary](http://jmp-consider-the-slavs.tilda.ws/) of my job market paper!